zhandrew4/cs4641-team7-pages/final.md

 ![Figure 23](/Final%20Figure%2023.png)

-Overall, comparing DBScan to K-Means, the clusters given by DBScan have higher silhouette coefficients and are indeed more separated and distinct than those given by K-Means, as shown below (Figure 23).
+Overall, comparing DBScan to K-Means, the clusters given by DBScan have higher silhouette coefficients and are indeed more separated and distinct than those given by K-Means, as shown below (Fig. 24).
 However, despite the poor metrics, the clusters given by K-Means do a much better job of consolidating the original sentiment labels into similar categories.
 The categories given by K-Means seem much more learnable for the supervised models we plan to use.
 Since K-Means performed better with only 3 PCA features, we will use the clusters given by that K-Means as the ground-truth labels to be learned using supervised learning methods.

 ![Figure 24](/Final%20Figure%2024.png)